MicrosoftDocs/visualstudio-docs/docs/deployment/tutorial-kubernetes-tools.md

 To leverage this new functionality, you'll need:

-- The latest preview of [Visual Studio 2017](https://visualstudio.microsoft.com/vs/preview) with the Azure development workload.
+- The latest version of [Visual Studio 2017](https://visualstudio.microsoft.com/download) with the *ASP.NET and web development* workload.

 - The [Kubernetes tools for Visual Studio](https://aka.ms/get-vsk8stools), available as a separate download.